REUTERS NEXT-Global economy can shake off pandemic in 2021, leaders say

 The Washington-based World Bank last week cut its 2021 global growth forecast to 4% from 4.2% and said the rise in output could be as little as 1.6% if there were vaccine delays.

+He compared the present moment to the D-Day landings of 1944 which ultimately hastened the victory of allied forces over Nazi Germany and the end of World War Two.

+"It doesn’t mean the war is over but it certainly puts you in the right direction," he said, adding that he doubted there would be a clearly defined "all-clear date" but instead a growing sense that the pandemic was being defeated.

-European Central Bank President Christine Lagarde nevertheless stuck to the ECB's existing forecasts for the euro zone, provided lockdown measures are lifted by the end of March and vaccines adequately distributed.
+European Central Bank President Christine Lagarde was also upbeat, reaffirming the ECB's existing growth forecasts for the euro zone on the proviso that lockdown measures are lifted by the end of March and vaccines adequately distributed.

 She cited as positives the fact that, after elections in the state of Georgia, Biden could count on U.S. Senate support for his economic programme and that Britain and the European Union had managed to avert a no-deal Brexit on Dec.
 31.